On Functional Representations of the Conformal Algebra: The Energy-Momentum Tensor

 \subsection{Justification}

 In this section, we justify, for $\D>1$, the proposal encapsulated in~\eqss{traceT}{divT}{symT}, which comprises three steps.
 First it is shown that an object which satisfies these equations is implied by translation, rotation and dilatation invariance so long as Polchinski's conditions~\cite{Pol-ScaleConformal} for the improvement of the energy-momentum tensor are satisfied.
 Secondly, it is shown how both the traceful and longitudinal components of $\mathcal{T}_{\alpha\beta}$ transform in a manner consistent with $\mathcal{T}_{\alpha\beta}$ being a conformal primary field of dimension $\D$.
 Finally, the extent to which~\eqss{traceT}{divT}{symT} serve to uniquely define $\mathcal{T}_{\alpha\beta}$ is discussed.
-The extension of this analysis to spinor/vector theories is discussed in \sect{spinor}.